alexis-feron/task-track/README.md

 ## Features

+**!!
+The following actions are available to everyone !!!
-- Create a public To-Do List (if you haven't logged in)
+- Create a public To-Do List
-- Change the name of a public To-Do List
+- Modify the name of a public To-Do List
+- Display the tasks of a public To-Do List
+- Delete a public To-Do List
 - Add a task to a public To-Do List
-- Edit a task from a public To-Do List
+- Change the name of a task and whether it is done or not for a public To-Do List
-- Register
+- Sign up
-- To log in
+- Sign in

-  -**!! the following actions are only available if you are logged in !!**
+**!!
+The following actions are only available if you are logged in!
-  - Create a private To-Do List (if we are logged in)
+- Create a private To-Do List for the logged in user
-  - Change the name of a private To-Do List
+- Change the name of a private To-Do List of the logged-in user
+- Display the tasks of a private To-Do List of the logged-in user
+- Delete a private To-Do List of the logged-in user
-  - Add a task to a private To-Do List
+- Add a task to a private To-Do List of the connected user
-  - Edit a task from a private To-Do List
+- Change the name of a task and whether it is done or not for a private To-Do List of the logged-in user
-  - Sign out
+- Log out